cesarcolle/that-teads/README.md

 ### How to ... use

-There is a scenario for example :
+This is a example :

 ```bash